This is a reference vignette of the package’s core functionality. Other package vignettes cover additional features.

 synchronized with events.

-To view the current status, status()
+To view current statistics, info()

 -